WebBank DigniFi Credit Card

 1. charge you Fees, as permitted under the Agreement;

-We may report information about your Account, including about you and any Authorized Users, to credit bureaus and others.
+We may report information about your Account, to credit bureaus and others.
 Late payments, missed payments, or other defaults on your Account may be reflected in your credit report.
 Information we provide may appear on your credit report.

 If you believe that we have reported inaccurate information about your Account to a credit bureau or other consumer reporting agency, notify us in writing at P.O.
-Box 84010, Sioux Falls, SD 57118.
-When you write, tell us the specific information that you believe is incorrect and why you believe it is incorrect.
+Box 7084, Boulder, CO 80306.
+When you write, please specify the information you believe is inaccurate Include enough details to identify the account, such as the account number, as well as the name, address, and telephone number of the consumer.
+Additionally, please provide any supporting documentation or other information to substantiate your dispute.
 We will research the issue and let you know if we agree or disagree with you.
 If we agree, we will contact each consumer reporting agency we reported to and request a correction.

 We may close or suspend your Account at any time and for any reason permitted by law, even if you are not in default.